Process flow for establishing KK with individual shareholders

-A corporation is the largest type of company in Japan.
+A KK is the largest type of company in Japan and tends to be used for medium and big companies.
 It is a form used by such companies as Toyota and Sony.
-Here we explain the procedures to establish a corporation where a foreigner is the initial investor.
+Here we explain the procedures to establish a KK where a foreigner is the initial investor individually.
+In Japanese KK is called 株式会社kabushiki-gaisha.

-It is convenient for the person who will become the company’s representative and investor to do foreigner & personal seal registration ahead of time.
+It is convenient for the person who will become the company’s representative and investor to do personal seal registration

 Decide on company outline & make Articles of Incorporation

-Basic items about the company are decided such as who the investors will be, the company trade name, purpose of business, business location, structure of board of directors, amount of equity, etc.
+Basic items about the company are decided such as who the investors will be, the company trade name, nature/items of business, business location,company’s representative structure of board of directors, amount of equity, etc.

 Articles of Incorporation

-Get the company‘s Articles of Incorporation certified at the local notary office.
-A certificate of seal registration of the person starting the company is required.
+Get the company‘s Articles of Incorporation certified at a local notary office.

 Deposit equity funds